-SECTION 1. that the Final Plat of Subdivision for the 63rd & W Consolidation, located at 2134, 2136, 2138 and 2140 63rd Street and 6298 Woodward Avenue, Downers Grove, Illinois, be and is hereby approved subject to the following condition:
+SECTION 1. that the Final Plat of Subdivision for the 63rd & W Consolidation, located at 2134, 2136, 2138 and 2140 63rd Street and 6298 Woodward Avenue, Downers Grove, Illinois, be and is hereby approved subject to the following conditions:

-- 1. The proposed annexation with rezoning to B-2, General Retail Business, Special Use for a drive-through use and Final Plat of Subdivision for lot consolidation shall substantially conform to the Architectural and Engineering plans and documents attached to Department of Community Development memorandum dated January 9, 2012, except as such plans may be modified to conform to Village Codes and Ordinances. - SECTION 2.
-That the Mayor and Village Clerk are authorized to sign the final plat.
+- 1. The proposed annexation with rezoning to B-2, General Retail Business, Special Use for a drive-through use and Final Plat of Subdivision for lot consolidation shall substantially conform to the Site Plan dated May 8, 2012 prepared by AC Alexander, Ltd., the Landscape Plan dated May 8, 2012 prepared by AC Alexander, Ltd., the Architectural and Engineering plans and documents attached to the Department of Community Development's Memorandum dated January 9, 2012, except as such plans may be modified to conform to Village Codes and Ordinances. - 2.
+The Special Use shall only be valid for a retail pharmacy with a drive-through in substantial compliance with the approved plans.
+Any other non-residential use shall require review and approval by the Village of Downers Grove Plan Commission and Village Council.